tdang0218-sudo/firewall-log-analysis/README.md

 - **Firewall:** pfSense (monitors and blocks traffic, log events)
 - **Network topology:** Kali VM > pfSense > Windows VM

-## All IPs are masked for privacy.
+All IPs in this project are masked for privacy.